ericHao22/laravel-log-enhancement/README.md

 A library with logging enhancement.
 Including:

+- `LoggerFacade` facade
+  - It extends default Laravel `Log` facade with logging adding class path and tracking id into context.
-- `LogWithClassPath` trait
+- `LogWithClassPath` trait (*deprecated*)
-  - It adds convinient methods for logging to add class path into context.
+  - It adds convinient methods for logging to add class path and tracking id into context.
 - `LogglyHandler` class
   - It extends monolog's LogglyHandler with tags support